Kaufman-Lab-Columbia/DBOpt/README.md

 # DBOpt

-DBOpt is a python program for efficient parameter selection tool for density based clusterering algorithms in order to indentify robust and reproducible clusters.
-DBOpt is currently compatible with the density based clustering algorithms: DBSCAN, HDBSCAN, and OPTICS
+DBOpt is a python program for efficient, reproducible, and robust parameter selection for density based clusterering algorithms.
+DBOpt is currently compatible with the density based clustering algorithms: DBSCAN, HDBSCAN, and OPTICS.

 ## Getting Started
 ### Dependencies
-- DBCV*
+- k-DBCV
 - bayes-opt
 - sci-kit learn
 - numpy
 ### Installation
-DBOpt* can be installed via pip:
+DBOpt can be installed via pip:
 ```
 pip install ....?
 ```